Marilyn Chambers: Behind the Green Door

 The film told the story of a wealthy San Francisco socialite, Gloria Saunders (Chambers), who is taken against her will to an elite North Beach sex club and loved as she's never been loved before.
 Unusually, Chambers does not have a single word of dialogue in the entire film.
 After engaging in lesbian sex with a group of six women, she then has sex with actor Johnnie Keyes.
 This possibly makes Behind the Green Door the first U.S. feature-length hardcore film to include an interracial sex scene.
 The porn industry and viewing public were shocked by the then-taboo spectacle of a white woman having sex with a black man.
 The scene with Keyes is followed by Chambers mounting a trapeze contraption suspended from the ceiling.
 She then engages in vaginal intercourse with one man as she performs oral sex on another and masturbates two others.

 "Each sequence was a surprise to me", she said in 1987.
 "They never told me what was happening next.
 I just did it as it happened, and it worked.
 I've always been highly sexed.
 Oh, my God, I love it!
-Insatiable is the right word for me".
+Insatiable is the right word for me."

 After filming concluded, she informed the Mitchell Brothers that she was "the Ivory Snow Girl"; the Mitchells capitalized on this by billing her as the "99 and 44/100% impure" girl.
 Although she said at the time the film would help "sell a lot more soap", Procter & Gamble quickly dropped her after discovering her double life as an adult-film actress, and the advertising industry was scandalized.
 The fact that Chambers's image was so well known from Ivory Snow boosted the film's ticket sales, and led to several jokes on television talk shows.
 Nearly every adult film she made following this incident featured a cameo of her Ivory Snow box.

 Chambers was relatively unknown prior to Behind the Green Door; however, the film made her a star.
 Green Door, along with Deep Throat, released the same year, and The Devil in Miss Jones, ushered in what is commonly known as the porno chic era.
-Critics have since debated whether she was really having orgasms in her scenes or just acting.